Docs IntegrationsModel Context Protocol

 let completion_model = providers::openai::Client::from_env();

-let agent = tools
+let agent = completion_model

 .build();